subuser-security/subuser/docs/packaging.rst

 2. Add subuser images:

 a.
-Create a folder in your subuser repository for your new subuser image and add a ``docker-image`` subdirectory:
+Create a folder in your subuser repository for your new subuser image and add a ``image`` subdirectory:

 ::

   $ mkdir my-subuser-image
   $ cd my-subuser-image
-  $ mkdir docker-image
+  $ mkdir image

 b.
 Create an `permissions.json` file.
 More on this later.